Professor Helen E S Nesadurai

 She is well known for her research on regional integration, governance, and institutional architectures in East Asia, and especially for her work on the Association of Southeast Asian Nations (ASEAN).
 This work broke new ground through its theorisation of developmental regionalism as a third model of the globalisation-regionalism relationship, a form of regionalism that results when domestic political elites in developing countries design regional integration to facilitate the regional expansion of domestic private and national capital, thus securing national developmental priorities and coalitional interests in the face of global competitive pressures.
 Her more recent work explores transnational governance as a new mode of authority in world politics, including the specific case of private standards for sustainable palm oil.
 Funded by a Monash-Warwick Alliance grant and with Professor Shaun Breslin of Warwick University, she led a team of scholars to explore the varied architecture, drivers and progressive potential of transnational governance initiated by non-state actors across five sectors of importance to the political economy of Southeast Asia.
 This work has been published in a special issue titled Who Governs and How?
 Non-state Actors and Transnational Governance in Southeast Asia in Journal of Contemporary Asia (2018, co-edited with Shaun Breslin).

 Professor Nesadurai is currently serving a second four-year term on the Advisory Committee of the Belgium-based UNU-Institute on Comparative Regional Integration Studies (UNU-CRIS), a research and training institute of the United Nations University.
 She is also an associate of Warwick University's Centre for the Study of Globalisation and Regionalisation (CSGR), the Asia Research Centre at Murdoch University in Australia, and the Graduate Research and Development Network on Asian Security (GRADNAS) at the Australian National University.
-She also sits on the editorial boards of various academic journals and publishers.
+She also sits on the editorial boards of various academic journals and publishers and has served as Chief Editor (with Jeffrey Wilson) of the journal Contemporary Politics during 2017-2018.
 She has consulted for the ASEAN Secretariat and the Asian Development Bank.

 PhD (Politics and International Studies), University of Warwick, UK